wilberquito/Paradigms-and-Programming-Languages/Haskell/Session2.md

 #### Filters

-`filter` is a function that takes a predicate (a predicate is a function that tells whether something is true or not, so in our case, a function that returns a boolean value) and a list and then returns the list of elements that satisfy the predicate.
+`filter` is a function that takes a predicate (a predicate is a function that tells whether something is true or not) and a list and then returns the list of elements that satisfy the predicate.

 ```haskell